 Methods

 In order to evaluate the sensitivity of Mate’s tracking software, I need to compare equivalent data sets (i.e. data collected across the same time period).
 Mate’s software collected dueling data throughout entire video files while human observers only collected 1 minute of dueling data.
-In the name of efficiency, we will not observe full video files; the one-minute sample should be representative of the entire video.
+In the name of efficiency, we will not observe full video files; the one-minute sample per hour should be representative of the entire video.

 Mate’s tracking data will be cleaned and reinterpreted to the same format of the human observer data as well (presence or absence of dueling for each individual in each hour, rather than # of observed duels) for each different colony size.
 To do this, for each video file observed by humans, I will search Mate’s data for recorded duels in the same video file and populate a spreadsheet with the duels that humans observed and those that Mate observed.
 I will then combine the data for each video into one larger data set containing every video observed for each colony size.
 This data can be used to create a 2x2 contingency table which shows the frequency of each possibility: the human and the software agree that an ant has dueled, the human and the software agree that an ant has not dueled, the human believes an ant dueled and the computer does not (false negative), and the human does not believe an ant has dueled while the computer does (false positive).
 These tables will be generated for each group size and will be useful in determining the accuracy of the software across colony sizes.